Rällinge statuette: Other theories

-Parallels in sagas and archeology
+Parallels in sagas and archaeology

 Although nothing is known for certain about the Rällinge statuette's original purpose, there are attestations of small devotional statuettes in the Old Norse saga literature.
-The Hallfreðar saga tells how Hallfreðr, the favourite poet of the Christian king Olaf Tryggvason, secretly carried a small ivory statuette of Thor which he worshipped, and Ingimundar Þorsteinsson is said in the Vatnsdæla saga to have kept a silver statuette of Freyr.
-These religious statuettes might have been called hlutir.
+The Hallfreðar saga tells how Hallfreðr, the favourite poet of the Christian king Olaf Tryggvason, secretly carried a small ivory statuette of Thor which he worshipped, and Ingimundur Þorsteinsson is said in the Vatnsdæla saga to have kept an item ("hlutr") with a silver engraving of Freyr.
 The philologist E. O. G. Turville-Petre wrote that the Rällinge and Eyrarland statuettes, like the statuettes in the sagas, may have been for personal devotional purposes.

 In 2002, three small phallic figurines from the Iron Age were uncovered at the farm Lunda in Strängnäs parish, also in Södermanland.
 Although they differ in design from the Rällinge statuette—two of them instead show similarities to the Kymbo figurine found in Västergötland—that makes for a total of four phallic statuettes found in Södermanland.
 According to an article in Fornvännen, it might be of significance that all four were found in the vicinity of places named Lunda ("the grove" in Swedish).